 Natural Radiation Sources

-Terrestrial radiation is associated with the composition of the earth's crust.
-Important radioactive elements include uranium-238 and thorium-232 and their radioactive decay products.
-For example, radon gas is produced by the decay of uranium, has no smell or color and can be accumulated in buildings, thus it can be very harmful for people.
+Significantly higher exposure from internal radiation sources people get from uranium-238 radioactive series and it is to a lesser extent from thorium-232 radioactive series.
+One of the most important among them are Radon isotopes occurring due to the decay of Radium isotopes being the long living daughters in Uranium and Thorium series.
+Radon has no smell or color and can be accumulated in buildings, thus it can be very harmful for people.
 On average, it is the largest source of natural radiation exposure.

 Man-made radiation sources